Faculty and Staff

 David Taylor, M.Ed.

-Associate Dean for Student Learning
+Senior Associate Dean for Student Learning

 Director, Georgetown Experimental Medical Studies (GEMS) Program

 Since 1990, David Taylor has been an Administrative and Academic Professional in the Office of Special Programs at Georgetown University School of Medicine.
-In his role as the Associate Dean for Student Learning, Dean Taylor is responsible for initiatives that promote the retention and advancement of medical students through the four year curriculum.
+In his role as the Senior Associate Dean for Student Learning, Dean Taylor is responsible for initiatives that promote the retention and advancement of medical students through the four year curriculum.

 Dean Taylor teaches and mentors students enrolled in the Georgetown Experimental Medical Studies (GEMS) program, which targets underrepresented and disadvantaged students.
 GEMS serves as a rich, viable pool of future medical students in support of Georgetown’s commitment to diversity in the health professions.
 Essential educational services include supplemental instruction in anatomy, biochemistry and physiology, and other structured activities designed to enhance the knowledge, skills and academic outcomes for these promising students.